Pre-Teen Girls Journal—

 The ways to keep a journal are endless and limited only by our thoughts and attitudes toward journaling.
 Journal keeping has many applications and may be customized to fit the pre-teen or teens’ unique needs, wants and desires.
 Some common journal techniques include writing, art and theme journals.
-Usually writers like to keep writing journals while artists like to keep art journals.
-Some people prefer to mix writing and art in their journaling.
+Usually, writers like to keep writing journals while artists like to keep art journals.
+Some people prefer to mix writing and art in their journals.

 Pre-teens and teens may use a spiral notebook to keep their journal, or they may use a special bound book.
 There are also many topic journals available that focus on subjects such as exploring your dreams, documenting a special trip, or learning more about a new interest or hobby.
 Encourage your special girl to explore different methods of journaling and when she finds the one that brings her the most joy and satisfaction, you’ll know she found her winning combination!

 There are no rules to keeping a journal, and no right or wrong ways either.
-What matters most with journaling is that it serves a girl in the way that works best with her individual needs and personal style.
+What matters most with journaling is that it serves a girl in the way that works best given her individual needs and personal style.

 Q: Why should you use Journal Buddies?

 Journal Buddies is an exhilarating journal that gives preteen girls a core self-esteem experience.
 These books are based on exciting and dynamic journaling methods that hook a girl’s attention.
 This journal is highly reviewed by other preteen girls.